dongyemeng/myreadings/a_song_of_ice_and_fire/tv_series/quotes.md

 > Money buys a man’s silence for a time.
 A bolt in the heart buys it forever.

 #S04E06
 > I'm guilty of a far more monstrous crime.
 I'm guilty of being a dwarf.
+I’ve been on trial for that my entire life.

 # S05E07
 > Egg, I dreamt that I was old.